utsoree/utsoree.github.io/_pages/about.md

  <div style="font-size: 0.9em;" markdown="1">

-- I am joining a new project funded by the Swiss National Science Foundation (SNSF) to study the economic impacts of [mining and volcanic risk in the Southern Volcanic Zone of the Andes](https://data.snf.ch/grants/grant/10006231).
+- I have joined a Swiss National Science Foundation (SNSF) funded project to investigate the economic impacts of [mining and volcanic risk in the Southern Volcanic Zone of the Andes](https://data.snf.ch/grants/grant/10006231).

-- I am an economist and researcher with [Project Transpath](https://transpath.eu/partners), funded by the Horizon Europe Research and Innovation Programme.
+- I am an economist and researcher with [Project Transpath](https://transpath.eu/partners), funded by the European Commission for Research and Innovation (Horizon Europe).
 My work focuses on a *field experiment (RCT)* in Ghana.
   <ul style="margin-top: -0.9em; margin-bottom: 0;">
     <li><a href="https://transpath.eu/news/tracing-every-bean-back-farm-field-visit-ghanas-cocoa-communities">Read the news article covering the pilot study</a>.</li>
   </ul>